Hi-Folks/lara-sock/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-### Submit ideas or feature requests or issues
+### Submit ideas or feature requests, or issues

-The package is under construction, so if you have some suggestion you can:
+The package is under construction, so if you have some suggestions, you can:

 * Take a look if your request is already there [https://github.com/Hi-Folks/lara-sock/issues](https://github.com/Hi-Folks/lara-sock/issues)
 * If it is not present, you can create a new [feature request](https://github.com/Hi-Folks/lara-sock/issues/new?labels=feature-request&title=%5BFeature+Request%5D%3A++)